Darvemula-Ganesh/Analytics/README.md

    balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

- !(certificates/Power BI Job Simulation - Pwc.jepg)
+ ![Certifications]Certifications/Data Analytics and Visualization Job - Accenture.png